giv-lab/givr/docs/source/camera_and_projection.rst

 2. Define a `mat4f get_view_matrix(MyCameraT const &camera)` function which
    within that class generates the view matrix from the camera instance.
 3. Define a `mat4f get_view_position(MyCameraT const &camera)` function which
-   within that claass generates the view position for given camera instance.
+   within that class generates the view position for given camera instance.
 4. Specify this type of camera for your view context

 The actual struct/class that you define may have as many attributes and